rohitnew/vwo-amplitude-integration/README.md

-# VWO Amplitude Js Plugin
+# VWO Amplitude integration plugin

 This plugin allows to send VWO data to Amplitude using amplitude-js.